-Two weeks following Lulu’s party Sir Elton asked the band to support him at his New Year’s Eve show at The O2 Arena in London!
-The band performed a 40-minute set to 17,000 people in a show that included Will Young and X-Factor winner, Alexandra Burke.
+In November 2008, Sir Elton invited them to play at a party to celebrate Lulu’s 60th Birthday.
+Many of the musical legends present were coaxed on stage to perform with the band.
+Two weeks later, Elton John asked the band to support him at his New Year’s Eve show at London’s O2 Arena!
+The band performed to 17,000 people in a show that included Will Young and X-Factor winner, Alexandra Burke.